 LSU vs. Virginia Tech Women's Basketball Predictions & Picks - November 30

-Thursday's contest that pits the No. 7 LSU Tigers (7-1) against the No. 9 Virginia Tech Hokies (5-1) at Pete Maravich Assembly Center has a projected final score of 78-71 (based on our computer prediction) in favor of LSU, who is the favorite in this matchup by our model.
-Tipoff is at 9:00 PM ET on November 30.
+Thursday's contest that pits the No. 7 LSU Tigers (7-1) against the No. 9 Virginia Tech Hokies (5-1) at Pete Maravich Assembly Center has a projected final score of 78-71 (based on our computer prediction) in favor of LSU, who is favored in this matchup by our model.
+Game time is at 9:00 PM ET on November 30.

-The Tigers head into this contest following a 76-73 victory over Virginia on Saturday.
+The Tigers are coming off of a 76-73 victory over Virginia in their last game on Saturday.

-The Tigers came out on top in their most recent outing 76-73 against Virginia on Saturday.
-The Hokies came out on top in their last outing 76-70 against Tulane on Saturday.
-Aneesah Morrow totaled 37 points, 16 rebounds and two assists for the Tigers.
-In the Hokies' win, Georgia Amoore led the way with 24 points (adding five rebounds and seven assists).
+The Tigers head into this game following a 76-73 victory against Virginia on Saturday.
+The Hokies' most recent contest on Saturday ended in a 76-70 victory against Tulane.
+Aneesah Morrow recorded 37 points, 16 rebounds and two assists for the Tigers.
+Georgia Amoore put up 24 points, five rebounds and seven assists for the Hokies.

 Catch college basketball action all season long on Fubo!